 Take Multiple SAT and ACT Practice Tests As Part of Your Test Prep Plan

-Practice tests are an integral part of any test prep program, especially when you’re preparing for the SAT or ACT.
+Practice tests are an integral part of any test ACT prep program, especially when you’re preparing for the SAT or ACT.
 Regardless of the test you plan to take, practice exams give you an opportunity to challenge your skills and gauge your progress.

 Incorporating practice tests into your SAT and ACT prep strategy is an easy way to gain confidence, monitor your performance, and prepare yourself for test day.
 Taking them in timed, quiet, unfamiliar settings, similar to the test day environment, is a surefire way to take your test prep to the next level.
 This "grind" will either enhance or put pressure on your performance, and you want to go into the official test having this sort of experience under your belt.